 The unrestricted portion of net position represents resources that are not subject to any external restrictions as to use; hence, they are available for future operations.
-The \$34.8 million decrease of unrestricted net position for fiscal year 2021 was primarily due to additional funds being restricted for capital projects and increases in unspent bond proceeds.
+The \$49.4 million increase of unrestricted net position for fiscal year 2022 was primarily due to increases in operating revenues.